delta-exchange/just-the-docs/docs/tutorials/perpetual-contracts.md

 **Funding Limits**

 A perpetualc contract can be thought as an 8-hour futures contract that is being rolled into the next 8-hour futures every minute.
-Thus, at any time, the [fair basis]({{site.baseurl}}/docs/trading-guide/fair-price/#fair-basis-calculation) of a perpetual swap should be similar to a futures contract.
+Thus, at any time, the [fair basis]({{site.baseurl}}/docs/trading-guide/fair-price/#fair-basis-calculation) of a perpetual contract should be similar to a futures contract.
 With this in mind, we cap the fair basis for perpetual swap at -/+0.5%.
 This limit on fair basis results in the same constraint being applied to the Funding Rate.
 Consequently, the Funding rate must always stay between -0.45% and 0.45%.

 **Funding Example**